It was the best of times, it was the worst of times.

 It would have been so wonderful to have shared those times with Pauline.
 They were amazing years with some incredible highs and lows but all that time the real love of my life was living just 20 or so kilometres away.
 I wish our paths could have merged so much sooner.
 Maybe the connection wouldn’t have worked if we’d met earlier – I don’t know – but I really do wish that we could have had those years together.

 What were the eighties for you?
 A time of happiness or regrets?
-Highs, lows or both?Friends share .... so if you enjoyed reading "Nice place to visit … glad I don’t live there" please consider sharing the love by sharing the post using the buttons above.
+Highs, lows or both?Friends share .... so please consider sharing "Nice place to visit … glad I don’t live there" using the buttons above.
 Thanks.